imwrite

 value, as

-shown in the following table.
-(The 8-bit and 16-bit CIELAB encodings cannot be input
+shown in this table.
+(The 8-bit and 16-bit CIELAB encodings cannot be input arrays

-arrays because they use a mixture of signed and unsigned values and cannot be
+because they use a mixture of signed and unsigned values and cannot be represented as

 Input Class and Encoding |